google/mobly-snippet-lib/examples/ex4_uiautomator/README.md

 # UIAutomator Snippet Example

-This example shows you how to create snippets that automate the UI of another app using UIAutomator.
+This example shows you how to create snippets that automate the UI of another app using UIAutomator, without access to its source code or classpath.

+This snippet is written as a standalone snippet which does not target any other app.
+In particular, it doesn't need to target the app under test, so it doesn't need its classpath or to be signed with the same key.

 See the [Espresso snippet tutorial](../ex2_espresso/README.md) for more information about the app this example automates.
-In this example we are automating it without access to its source or classpath.

 ## Running the example code

 This folder contains a fully working example of a snippet apk that uses UIAutomator to automate a simple app.

-1. Compile the main app and automation
+1. Compile the main app and automation.
+The main app of ex2 (espresso) is used as the app to automate.
+Unlike espresso, the uiautomator test does not depend on this apk and does not use its source or classpath, so you must compile and install the app separately.

         ./gradlew examples:ex2_espresso:assembleDebug examples:ex4_uiautomator:assembleDebug